World Languages and Cultures

-This document provides a description of the Foreign Language component of University Studies.
+This document provides a description of the World Languages and Cultures component of University Studies.
 In so doing, it differentiates between common component-level student learning outcomes and discipline-specific course-level learning outcomes, offering examples of both types.
 The goal is to encourage the development of challenging and varied University Studies courses that share common assessable student learning outcomes.

 PART I: DESCRIPTION AND RATIONALEThis component of the University Studies program includes courses that students need in order to effectively communicate in a language other than English.
 The study of a foreign language allows students to broaden their understanding of the world through the language-based study of other cultures and groups.
 It also deepens the students' understanding of their native language and culture.
 In order to reach these goals, students must be exposed to authentic language and cultural input on a consistent basis in order to acquire the speaking, reading, writing, and listening skills needed to communicate in the foreign language.
 Students must also be exposed to the various facets of the regions and groups that speak the language being studied.
 This is done through the study of literature, art, music, film, history, religion, geography, and the language itself.
 Students should explore cultural diversity and interactions in the U.S. and abroad, including diverse cultural values, traditions, and viewpoints.